crybapp/portal/README.md

 We ask that you follow our [code style guidelines](https://github.com/crybapp/library/blob/master/code-style/STYLE.md) when contributing to this repository.

-We use TSLint in order to lint our code.
-Run `yarn lint` before committing any code to ensure it's clean.
+We use ESLint in order to lint our code.
+Run `pnpm lint` before committing any code to ensure it's clean.

-*Note: while we have most rules covered in our `tslint.json` config, it's good practice to familarise yourself with our code style guidelines*
+*Note: while we have most rules covered in our `eslint.config.mjs` config, it's good practice to familarise yourself with our code style guidelines*

 ### Folder Structure